Talk Radio Bashing

 But even now, I'll more likely listen to NPR or music (CD player).

-Agreed with Brian: I avoid national shows (ESPN Radio, Fox Sports, whatever the heck Sporting News Radio is calling itself this week) like the plague, since most hosts seem to get no closer to a stadium/arena than their TV.
+Agreed with Brian: I avoid national shows (ESPN Radio, Fox Sports, whatever the hell Sporting News Radio is calling itself this week) like the plague, since most hosts seem to get no closer to a stadium/arena than their TV.

 flexmaster33 said: